Opinion for the Court filed by Senior Circuit Judge WILLIAMS.

 We start our harmless error analysis by addressing the tension between general statements about harmless error review of constitutional errors and actual judicial treatment of the sort of variance alleged here.

-In their opening briefs, appellants assert only one type of harm arising from variance: "transference of guilt," especially jury confusion and improper reliance on testimony against one defendant to convict another (possibly inadmissible against the latter defendant under the hearsay rule).
-Further, in response to this court's questions about evidence relating to Earl Nelson, Wells claims that affirmance on the basis of his agreement with Earl would be unfair because he lacked notice of this theory at trial.
+In them opening briefs, appellants assert only one type of harm arising from variance: “transference of guilt,” especially jury confusion and improper reliance on testimony against one defendant to convict another (possibly inadmissible against the latter defendant under the hearsay rule).
+Further, in response to this court’s questions about evidence relating to Earl Nelson, Wells claims that affirmance on the basis of his agreement with Earl would be unfair because he lacked notice of this theory at trial.

-Some divergences between indictment and proof (we use the neutral term "divergence" advisedly, to encompass both "constructive amendments" and "variances," see 4 LAFAVE ET AL., supra § 19.6(c)) plainly have a constitutional dimension.
-They surely relate to an accused's Fifth Amendment right not to be tried for a felony "unless on a presentment or indictment of a Grand Jury" and to his Sixth Amendment right "to be informed of the nature and cause of the accusation."
-Less obviously, and perhaps less realistically in light of Blockburger v.
-United States, 284 U.S. 299, 52 S.Ct.
-180, 76 L.Ed.
-306 (1932), see 4 LAFAVE ET AL., supra, § 19.6(b) at 808, a divergence might expose the defendant to a risk of double jeopardy in violation of the Fifth Amendment.
-See Berger v.
-United States, 295 U.S. 78, 82, 55 S.Ct.
-629, 79 L.Ed.
-1314 (1935) (noting possibilities of surprise and double jeopardy).
+§ 19.6(c)) plainly have a constitutional dimension.
+They surely relate to an accused’s Fifth Amendment right not to be tried for a felony “unless on a presentment or indictment of a Grand Jury” and to his Sixth Amendment right “to be informed of the nature and cause of the accusation.”
+Less obviously, and perhaps less realistically in light of

-Despite these attributes of divergence errors and the general principle said to govern constitutional error, no decision of the Supreme Court (nor indeed of any other federal appellate court that we can discover) has applied the "reasonable doubt" variant of harmless error, much less automatic reversal, to the kind of divergence claimed here — a charge of one conspiracy but proof of more than one.
-Berger itself, identifying the possible harms as deprivation of notice (which sounds like the Sixth Amendment right to be informed of the charge) and double jeopardy, straightforwardly applied the prejudice requirement stated in the then-prevailing version of today's harmless error statute (28 U.S.C. § 2111; see also FED.
-R. CRIM.
+Despite these attributes of divergence errors and the general principle said to govern constitutional error, no decision of the Supreme Court (nor indeed of any other federal appellate court that we can discover) has applied the “reasonable doubt” variant of harmless error, much less automatic reversal, to the kind of divergence claimed here — a charge of one conspiracy but proof of more than one.
+Berger itself, identifying the possible harms as deprivation of notice (which sounds like the Sixth Amendment right to be informed of the charge) and double jeopardy, straightforwardly applied the prejudice requirement stated in the then-prevailing version of today’s harmless error statute (28 U.S.C. § 2111; see also Fed.
+R. Crim.
 P. 52(a)).
 The Court gave no hint that applying the standard might breach a pre-existing norm of automatic reversal.
-Given that Berger found conventional harmless error analysis appropriate for the divergence at issue despite a background assumption of automatic reversal for constitutional errors, it follows that such analysis remains appropriate in the post-Chapman world, where the background assumption is less demanding for the government than prior to Chapman.
+Given that Berger found conventional harmless error analysis appropriate for the divergence at issue despite a background assumption of automatic reversal for constitutional errors, it follows that such analysis remains appropriate in the post -Chapman world, where the background assumption is less demanding for the government than prior to Chapman.

-Although the divergence between one and many conspiracies has constitutional overtones, Berger itself spoke of the potential harm in very mild terms.
-First, it noted that it was settled that, where the indictment claims a conspiracy of "several persons" and the proof was sufficient only for "some," "the variance is not material."
-295 U.S. at 81, 55 S.Ct.
-629. Then:
+itself spoke of the potential harm in very mild terms.
+First, it noted that it was settled that, where the indictment claims a conspiracy of “several persons” and the proof was sufficient only for “some,” “the variance is not material.”

 If the proof had been confined to that conspiracy [one conspiracy, but inadequate against one or more of the accused], the variance, as we have seen, would not have been fatal.
 Does it become so because, in addition to proof of the conspiracy with which petitioner was connected, proof of a conspiracy with which he was not connected was also furnished and made the basis of a verdict against others?